 Augure released a report on the status and influencers of marketing practices.
 A study I have had the pleasure to participate with distinguished colleagues.
 The Augure Management report showed that 93% of respondents considered their engagement with influencers was an effective strategy to draw attention to their brand.
 While more than three in four declared that this approach allowed them to generate new business opportunities and gain greater customer loyalty.
 (Read also Companies Are Embracing Influencer Marketing)

 2 – The CEOs are more involved in relationships with influencers

 We have seen companies and organizations definitively integrating influence in social media marketing into their strategies.
 The leaders are more involved in developing sustainable and profitable relationships with influencers and have created Ambassadors programs for their staff.
 The strategies involve all departments.

 3 – Blogs are needed for this marketing strategy

 During the past year, the content marketing has become a priority for businesses and organizations.
 Corporate blogs (and leaders) have emerged, and organizations have solicited more influencers and ambassadors for the co-creation of content.
 More than ever, blogs have mastered content marketing strategies.
-And we’ll probably see a rise in new professional bloggers platforms in 2016.
+And we’ll probably see a rise in new professional bloggers platforms in the future.
 (Read also Social Media Influence Marketing: Why Blogs Matter)

 Considering the new trends observed in recent months, the coming year that is already shaping up as a year of diversification.
 The emerging platforms and new visual formats will further the complex ecosystem of social networks.